Skip to main content

 Azure AI Agent Service

-Azure AI Agent Service is a more recent addition, introduced at Microsoft Ignite 2024.
-It allows for the development and deployment of AI agents with more flexible models, such as directly calling open-source LLMs like Llama 3, Mistral, and Cohere.
+Azure AI Agent Service allows for the development and deployment of AI agents with flexible models, such as directly calling open-source LLMs like Llama 3, Mistral, and Cohere.

 Azure AI Agent Service provides stronger enterprise security mechanisms and data storage methods, making it suitable for enterprise applications.

-It works out-of-the-box with multi-agent orchestration frameworks like AutoGen and Semantic Kernel.
+It works out-of-the-box with multi-agent orchestration frameworks like AutoGen, Semantic Kernel and Microsoft Agent Framework.
 Using Semantic Kernel Python, we can create an Azure AI Agent with a user-defined plugin:

 Create AI Agent Service Agent